Sakyawira/Guess/README.md

 5. It will then get two other random videos that are guarateed to be different from each other.
 <img src="https://github.com/Sakyawira/Guess/blob/master/docs/GetRandomTranscription.PNG?raw=true" width="720" height="32"/>

-→ Because they are different calls of random there is a chance that the second call will have one of the same video, but I made it so the if one of them is the same it just discard the same one.
+6. Because they are different calls of random there is a chance that the second API call will have one of the same video, but I made it so the if one of them is the same, the webapp just discard the one of them.

 <p float="left">
 <img src="https://github.com/Sakyawira/Guess/blob/master/docs/qGenerated.png" width="384" height="216"/>
 <img src="https://github.com/Sakyawira/Guess/blob/master/docs/correct.png?raw=true" width="384" height="216"/>
 </p>

-The Choices → Assign the one with transcription to a button that handles on correct click, which increment the score.
+7. The Choices → Assign the one with transcription to a button that handles on correct click, which increment the score.
 → and the other one to the on false click which decrement the lives.
  So once we have the three / two videos.
 We will shuffle the array before printing them as buttons.